Audiences

 • Any other segment that filters on this signal type will also surface these results.

-• Account-based advertising — sync company segments to LinkedIn, Meta, or Google Ads.
-Contacts who no longer qualify are automatically removed.
+Account-based advertising: sync contact or company segments to LinkedIn, Meta, or Google Ads.
+Contacts and accounts who no longer qualify are automatically removed from the synced ad audience.
+See Clay Ads for setup and platform-specific guidance.

 Writing back to your CRM

-Audiences supports bidirectional sync with Salesforce.
+Audiences supports bidirectional sync with Salesforce and HubSpot.
 Enriched data and segment changes write back automatically.

-Map any Clay data or segment membership to Salesforce fields.
+Map any Clay data or segment membership to CRM fields using the field mapping panel in Settings → Sources / Destinations.
 Examples:

-• Personal email → SFDC Personal Email field.
+• Personal email → Salesforce Personal Email field.

 • Segment membership → CRM status, campaign enrollment, lead score, or owner assignment.